-The discussion below includes a review of our compensation decisions with respect to 2021 for our "named executive officers," including our principal executive officer, our principal financial officer, and our three other most highly compensated executive officers.
-Our named executive officers for 2021 were:
+The discussion below includes a review of our compensation decisions with respect to 2022 for our "named executive officers," including our principal executive officer, our principal financial officer, and our three other most highly compensated executive officers.
+Our named executive officers for 2022 were:

-- David C. Paul, who currently serves as our Chairman of the Board of Directors and Executive Chairman; - David M. Demski, who currently serves as our Chief Executive Officer and President and is our principal executive officer; - Daniel T. Scavilla, who currently serves as our Executive Vice President and Chief Commercial Officer and President of Trauma; - Keith Pfeil, who currently serves as our Senior Vice President and Chief Financial Officer and is our principal financial officer; and - Kelly G. Huller, who currently serves as our Senior Vice President, General Counsel and Corporate Secretary.
+- David C. Paul, who currently serves as our Chairman of the Board of Directors and Executive Chairman; - David M. Demski, who served as our Chief Executive Officer and President and our principal executive officer until April 2022; - Daniel T. Scavilla, who currently serves as our Chief Executive Officer and President and is our principal executive officer; - Keith Pfeil, who currently serves as our Senior Vice President and Chief Financial Officer and is our principal financial officer; and - Kelly G. Huller, who currently serves as our Senior Vice President, General Counsel and Corporate Secretary.